sack212/BasicAzureCamp/HOL/create-virtual-machine/README.md

 	Add-AzureAccount
 	```

-1. A dialog box to **Sign in to Windows Azure** will appear.
+1. A dialog box to **Sign in to Microsoft Azure** will appear.
 Follow the instructions, typing the email address and password associated with your account when prompted.

 	Azure authenticates and saves the credential information, and then closes the window.
 After it does, you will see the following output appear in the console window.